jjmartinodev/kopki/README.md

 Simple graphics engine, made with winit for windowing & user input, and wgpu-rs for graphics.

 # Objectives
-- Manage rendering in multiple levels of abstraction that lets control for more optimization.
+- Manage rendering in high levels of abstraction layers, or use wgpu with the engine's context.
 - Be easy enough to prototype things moderatly fast.
 - Windows and Linux support.